Trade show exhibits that fit into a 10′ wide by 10′ deep space at a convention hall.

 A large facility with ample booth space for trade show displays.

-A booth space which is open on two sides at the intersection of two aisles on the trade show floor.
-Also known as Corner Stand or Open 2 Sides at European fairs and expositions.
-Sizes can vary from a 10x10 tradeshow booth to a 10x20 exhibit up to a 20x20 exhibit and larger island display.
+Booth spaces which are open on two sides at the intersection of two aisles on the trade show floor.
+Also known as Corner Stands or Open 2 Sides at European fairs and expositions.
+Sizes can vary from 10×10 tradeshow booths to 10×20 exhibits up to 20×20 exhibits and larger island displays.

 An exhibit kiosk which attaches to pop up trade show booths.
 Exhibit kiosks add functionality such as monitor mounts, display counters and storage.

-A display designed and built from scratch to meet the specific needs of an exhibitor.
-Custom exhibit design begins with determining the exhibitor's trade show objectives.
-In European terms, a Custom Exhibit is known as a Custom Stand or Freebuild.
+Displays designed and built from scratch to meet the specific needs of an exhibitor.
+Custom exhibit designs begins with determining the exhibitor’s trade show objectives.
+In European terms, Custom Exhibits are known as Custom Stands or Freebuilds.

 Exhibits constructed with interchangeable components designed to be set up in various arrangements and sizes.
-A modular trade show display can be customized to fit the exhibitor's needs.
-Common sizes are a 10x10 tradeshow booth to a 10x20 trade show booth up to a 20x20 exhibit and larger.
+A modular trade show display can be customized to fit the exhibitor’s needs.
+Common sizes are a 10×10 tradeshow booth to a 10×20 trade show booth up to a 20×20 exhibit and larger.

 Lightweight displays designed to be compact and pack into small shipping cases that can be transported by one person or shipped via FedEx or UPS.
-Portable exhibits can be customized to fit the exhibitor's needs.
-Sizes run from a 10x10 booth, to 10x20 exhibit up to a 20x20 exhibit and larger island displays.
+Portable exhibits can be customized to fit the exhibitor’s needs.
+Sizes run from a 10×10 booth, to 10×20 exhibit up to a 20×20 exhibit and larger island displays.

 A custom modular display system that blends the look, feel and features of custom displays with the benefits of lightweight, portable exhibits.
-Popular sizes come in a 10 x 10 trade show booth, 10x20 exhibits and 20x20 island displays on up.
+Popular sizes come in a 10 x 10 trade show booth, 10×20 exhibits and 20×20 island displays on up.

 The process of taking apart a trade show booth and packing it into shipping cases for transportation.
 Also known as Tear-Down.